olcf/foundational_hpc_skills/intro_to_unix/README.md

 c) Find the name of a user who has visited Cameroon and can play the Accordian

 The search terms "information" and then the subsequent items that come up for each (ie: `book`), are a helpful place to start.
 (Hint: the option in `grep` for case insensitivity may also help.
-See the man page to find it)
+See the man page to find it).
+You could also opt to simply view all the files instead of searching them, though this would take more time.

 ## Challenge #2